 Can you get this visa more than once?Yes

 The Specific Purpose Work Visa is a visa that allows anyone to work in New Zealand for a specific event or purpose.
-It allows the person to work for the duration of the event or objective in question.
-Examples of people on this visa include sports referees/judges, athletes and their coaches, installers of specific machinery (or machinery maintenance), and certain people working in critical areas.
+It allows you to work for the duration of the event or project in question.
+Examples of people on this visa include sports referees/judges, athletes and their coaches, installers of specific machinery (or machinery maintenance), people working in critical areas, etc.

-This year, the New Zealand authorities have added a new category: the seasonal sector during the high season.
+This year, the New Zealand authorities have added a new category: working in a seasonal sector during the high season.
 To be eligible for a visa under this new category, you must have a promise of employment from an accredited employer for a position in a seasonal sector.
 Seasonal work is defined as work that

-- takes place at a specific time of the year, and
+- takes place at a specific time of the year

 - only takes place for part of the year, for a period of less than 9 months.

-This applies in particular to ski instructors, wine producers, or bungee jumping operators.
-However, it does not apply to seasonal jobs in horticulture or viticulture.
+This applies in particular to people like ski instructors, wine producers, bungee jumping operators, etc. However, it does not apply to seasonal jobs in horticulture or viticulture.

 Additionally, you must: